-1830 by the Sisters of Mercy for the dissemination of piety among the females of the Catholic Church, and afterwards converted into a mutual benevolent association, holds its meetings in the Hall creted for that purpose adjoining the St. Mary's Hospital, to which its labors are mainly devoted, the officers being selected from the Sisters of Mercy.
+This society, which was originally founded in 1850, by the Sisters of Mercy, for the dissemination of picty among the females of the Catholic Church, and afterwards converted into a unital benevolent association, holds its meetings in the Hall erected for that purpose adjoining the St. Mary's Hospital, to which its labors are mainly devoted, the officers being selected from the Sisters of Mercy.
 It is one of the most flourishing of all the benevolent associations, and numbers some six hundred contributing members.